Dr. Timothy D. Walker (Brief Bio & C.V.)

 • Named Senior Research Scholar in a U.S. National Science Foundation Grant (2007-2011).
 Project Title: “Antagonistic Tolerance: Global Comparative Perspectives on Competitive Sharing of Religious Sites”

-• Affiliated Researcher: Centro de História de Além-Mar (CHAM); Universidade Nova de Lisboa (2009)
+• Affiliated Researcher: Centro de História de Além-Mar (CHAM); Universidade Nova de Lisboa (2009-present).

 • Invited Visiting Fellow and lecturer at the Ecole des Haute Etudes en Sciences Sociales (EHESS), and the Sorbonne, Paris, France (One-month residency & four lectures completed in June 2007).